xor9237/brazil_ecommerce/README.md

 First 5 rows of the new dataframe which consist of the name of borough, latitude and longitude as an exmaple.
 ![Image Description](https://i.postimg.cc/QNzLNHHK/7-df-borough-saopaulo.png)

-- Define the Foursquare information and radiu
+- Define the Foursquare information and radius
 ```
 # Define Foursquare Credentials and Version
 CLIENT_ID = '3MAR2Y4AH5PUQKHSI4TCMUQMLU2S45MO0TVJAKMHDDHAGINK' #  Foursquare ID